Virology / Serology - Virus Culture

 Routine Viral Cultures:

 Specimens which, for any reason, are deemed unsuitable or inappropriate for diagnostic testing will not be tested.
-Rejected specimens will be properly stored for seven days pending verbal and/or written notification of the submitter.
+Rejected specimens will be properly stored for ten days pending verbal and/or written notification of the submitter.
 Unless alternate arrangements are initiated by the submitter upon notification of specimen rejection, the specimen will be discarded at the end of the holding period.

 Viral culture for HSV is available only to local health departments and other state-operated health care facilities.
 Specimens acceptable for HSV culture are limited to the following: